pascallanger/DIY-Multiprotocol-TX-Module/README.md

-In constructing a functioning module there are important choices to be made and tradeoffs to be aware of.
+In constructing a functioning MPTM there are important choices to be made and tradeoffs to be aware of.
 The most important are:

 ##**Choice 1:** Which MPTM hardware option

 There are currently four generic paths to get your hands on an MPTM.
 These are outlined in detail on the [hardware](docs/Hardware.md) page.
 Here they are, in order of increasing difficulty:
   - **Ready-made MPTM** - Available from Banggood which includes a 4-in-1 RF module and an antenna switcher
-  - **DIY MPTM** - Purchase one of the PCB options from [OSHPark](http://www.oshpark.com) and then solder on your own components and RF modules
+  - **DIY MPTM** - Purchase one of the PCB options from [OSHPark](http://www.oshpark.com) and then solder on your own components and RF modules (the two options differ in the MCU used - either an ATmega328P or a STM32F1)
   - **OrangeRx MPTM** You can improve the Orange Rx Transmitter module available from Hobbyking by uploading this firmware
   - **Scratchbuild a MPTM** -  Build the module from scratch using perfboard base, an Arduino Pro Mini and discrete components.